Last updated 4th June, 2025

-Want to know how much it costs to change a lock?
+Want to know how much it costs to change a door lock?

-In this article we provide a list of prices for replacing different types of lock and how much you should expect a locksmith to charge.
+In this article, we break down all of those variables and provide a list of prices and durations for replacing different types of lock and give you an idea of how much you should expect a locksmith to charge.

-The average cost of replacing a typical deadlock installed in a wooden front door will cost around £150, including parts and labour.
+Replacing a typical deadlock in a wooden front door will cost around £150, including parts and labour.
+Whereas replacing a cylinder or Yale door lock can work out slightly cheaper (around £125).

 Below are some estimated costs of hiring a tradesman to replace a door lock: